-Gray hair on brunettes is highly visible and can be quite a struggle for women because we all wish to look young, and at some point, these strands get in our way.
-The contrast really stands out and for some ladies out there, it’s not doing it in the right way.
-Unfortunately, these depigmented hairs are pretty hard to mask if you don’t fancy embracing your natural color change.
+Gray hair on brunettes can be highly visible and can be a struggle for women because we all wish to look younger, and sometimes these strands get in our way.

-However, we have a few aces on our sleeve that can be a real help in hiding gray hair on brunettes.
-Keep reading and apply our tips and tricks to see results.
+However, we have a few tricks up our sleeve that can be a great help in hiding gray hair on brunettes.
+Keep reading for our tips and tricks for the best results.

 Use Highlights to Cover Gray Hair